aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/xltm-to-xlt/_index.md

 ---
 title: Java XLTM to XLT - XLTM to XLT Converter
 description: Aspose Excel.
-Java Aspose.Cells.
-XLTM to XLT in Java.
-Java Convert XLTM to XLT saveformat.
-Java XLTM to XLT format.
-Save XLTM to XLT Java.
+Convert XLTM to XLT quickly and easily with Aspose.Cells.
+Java XLTM to XLT.
+Java Save XLTM to XLT.
+Save XLTM as XLT using Java.
-keywords: [Aspose Excel., Java Aspose.Cells., XLTM to XLT in Java., Java XLTM to XLT saveformat., XLTM to XLT Java., Java Convert XLTM to XLT]
+keywords: [Aspose Excel., Java Aspose.Cells., Convert XLTM to XLT in Java., Save XLTM to XLT using Java., Java XLTM to XLT saveformat., XLTM to XLT Converter., Java Save XLTM as XLT]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}